Are you looking for an easy way to learn Italian? Learn with podcasts!

 In this podcast, you will be able to learn and improve your comprehension of the Italian language, as well as expand your vocabulary and be exposed to the most common expressions.
 This is definitely one of the best Italian podcasts.

 You will be able to get some insights into the Italian culture and, of course, test your knowledge with the tests.
-It’s completely free, and I made sure to simplify it to the B1-B2 level, making it appropriate for any intermediate Italian speaker.
 Listen at your own pace, and if there’s a word you don’t understand, you can always check the English translation!

-It is one of the best free podcasts to learn Italian if you regularly watch the news.
+It used to be one of the best free podcasts to learn Italian if you regularly watch the news.
+Now it’s available for a small monthly fee.

 This is a beginner’s podcast, so if you’re just starting to get a look into the language, then it may be a good idea for you!